 - Multi-GPU machines do not yield greater speed with built-in algorithm training.
 If you're using GPUs, select machines with a single GPU.

-- TPUs are not supported for built-in algorithm training.
+- TPUs are not supported for tabular built-in algorithm training.
 You must create a training application.
 Learn how to run a training job with TPUs.

 Any further limitations for specific built-in algorithms are noted in the corresponding guides for each algorithm.